Esmail0karimi/Artela-node-/README.md

   100GB of storage (SSD or NVME)

 # Recommended Hardware Requirements
-  8x CPUs; the faster clock speed the better...
+  8x CPUs; the faster clock speed the better
   16GB RAM
   1TB of storage (SSD or NVME)